jlperona/bart-passenger-heatmap/graphics/README.md

 # Graphics

-This subdirectory contains any graphics used for the Shiny application.
+This subdirectory contains any graphics used for the Shiny application and RMarkdown file.